TomographicImaging/Paper-2021-RSTA-CIL-Part-I/README.md

 ```

 ## 3)
 There are four Jupyter notebooks caseXX_... for XX = 00, 01, 02, 03 covering the running example and the three case studies of the article.
+The steel-wire dataset of the running example is included in CIL.
+The case study datasets are available as detailed in the article.
+Each notebook runs all processing and reconstruction and produces the figures (and more) as shown in the article.